lp-wan/datamodel/draft-ietf-lpwan-schc-yang-data-model.md

 ### Matching Operator arguments

-They are viewed as a list of tv-struct.
+They are viewed as a list, built with a tv-struct.

 ## Compression Decompression Actions

-Compression Decompression Action (CDA) identified the function to use either for compression or decompression.
+Compression Decompression Action (CDA) identifies the function to use for compression or decompression.
 {{RFC8724}} defines 6 CDA.

-{{Fig-CDA-type}} gives some CDA definition, the full definition is in {{annexA}}.
+{{Fig-CDA-type}} shows some CDA definition, the full definition is in {{annexA}}.

 ~~~~~
   identity cda-base-type {